gndowns/miniprojects/README.md

 # Usage
 Connect a USB Game Controller to your computer and run `./src/controller.py` to connect to CHAD over bluetooth and begin sending commands.
+#
+\
+Copyright 2017 Daniel Besson, Gabriel Downs, Julien Schmidt, Sara Tawil, Tim Wang

+This project is free software, licensed under the GNU GPL.\
+See included `LICENSE` file, or <http://www.gnu.org/licenses/> for more details